One Life to Live storylines (2000–2013)

-One Life to Live was an American soap opera that was broadcast on the ABC network from July 1968 to January 2012, and online from April to August 2013.
+One Life to Live is an American soap opera that was broadcast on the ABC network from July 1968 to January 2012, and online from April to August 2013.
 The series starts with One Life to Live storylines (1968–79).
 The plot continues in One Life to Live storylines (1980–89).
 The plot in the next decade is outlined in One Life to Live storylines (1990–1999) and the story concludes in One Life to Live storylines (2000–2013).

 One Life to Live (2000-2013)

 2000

 Into the new millennium, more new characters were introduced, including Lindsay's (Catherine Hickland) sister Melanie (Darlene Vogel) and her husband Colin (Ty Treadway).
 Colin was killed, but his twin brother was brought on the canvas, only to lose his mind and become a killer.
 Phelps' tenure saw the departure of a number of long-running actors, such as Laura Koffman (Cassie), Clint Ritchie (Clint), and Strasser (again).